pulumi/docs/reference/pkg/python/pulumi_gcp/storage/index.md

 <a class="reference external" href="https://cloud.google.com/storage/docs/overview">the official documentation</a>
 and
 <a class="reference external" href="https://cloud.google.com/storage/docs/json_api/v1/buckets">API</a>.</p>
-<p><strong>Note</strong>: When importing a bucket or using only the default provider project for bucket creation, you will need to enable the Compute API and will otherwise get an error with a link to the API enablement page.
-If you would prefer not to enable the Compute API, make sure to explicitly set <code class="docutils literal notranslate"><span class="pre">project</span></code> on the bucket resource.</p>
+<p><strong>Note</strong>: If the project id is not set on the resource or in the provider block it will be dynamically
+determined which will require enabling the compute api.</p>
 <table class="docutils field-list" frame="void" rules="none">
 <col class="field-name" />
 <col class="field-body" />